tobias-weiss-ai-xr/opendesk-edu/docs/workflow.md

     - Deployment automation
 - **Operator**
   - Focus areas
-    - Providing production-grade required services (e.g. persistence layer) to operate openDesk
+    - Provide production-grade services (e.g. persistence layer) to operate openDesk
-    - Rollout, operate and support openDesk
+    - Rollout, operate, and support openDesk
-    - Further develop the deployment automation to meet extended operational requirements, ideally providing these developments upstream to openDesk platform development to adopt them into the standard
+    - Further develop the deployment automation to meet extended operational requirements, ideally providing these developments upstream to the openDesk platform development in order to have them included as standard in the future.
-  - The operator can either use a self-operated Kubernetes cluster to deploy openDesk or make use of managed Kubernetes offerings of a **Cloud Provider**.
+  - The operator can either use a self-operated Kubernetes cluster to deploy openDesk or make use of a managed Kubernetes offering from a **Cloud Provider**

 # Deployment automation

 The openDesk deployment automation is the core outcome of the platform development process.

-The openDesk platform development team created and maintains the deployment automation to allow interested parties to deploy openDesk into their cloud infrastructure with a low entry barrier.
+The openDesk platform development team created and maintains the deployment automation, which allows interested parties to deploy openDesk onto their cloud infrastructure with a low barrier to entry.
 The core technology for the automation is [Helm](https://helm.sh/), which is orchestrated using [Helmfile](https://github.com/helmfile/helmfile).
 Of course, this deployment is also used by the suppliers and the platform team in everyday work.

 Please find the deployment automation, including its documentation, in the following project: https://gitlab.opencode.de/bmi/opendesk/deployment/opendesk

-The automation supports Gitlab CI/CD and local execution, triggering the Helmfile deployment for the whole platform or single applications.
+The automation supports Gitlab CI/CD, local execution, and triggering the Helmfile deployment for the whole platform or single applications.

 ## openDesk technical component classes

-The below rendering in class diagram notation shows the three component classes openDesk consists of.
+The below rendering in [class diagram](https://en.wikipedia.org/wiki/Class_diagram) notation shows the three component classes openDesk consists of.
 In each of these:
-- the first section below the name of the class shows the required **characteristics** of each component of the given class and
+- the first section below the name of the class shows the required **characteristics** of each component of the given class
-- the second section shows the **methods** like linting that must be applied to that class's artifacts.
+- the second section shows the **methods** like linting that must be applied to that class's artifacts

 > **Note**<br>
 > The methods prefixed with '-' are not yet available in `gitlab-config`.
 You will learn about them later.